shivrajgodle/EMS-Portal/README.md

-AIM:- It will be all in one portal for employees.
+This project will handle all employees.

 Technologies used for the project
 1.BACKEND :- SPRING BOOT